tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/网络环境_intl_en.md

 |[SSH Key](https://intl.cloud.tencent.com/document/product/213/6092)|SSH key supports loading a CVM instance under any network environment|
 |[Security Groups](https://intl.cloud.tencent.com/document/product/213/12452)|Security groups support binding CVM instances under any network environment|

-> [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) cannot be shared between the classic network and the VPC.
-Even when the VPC and the classic network are interconnected, Cloud Load Balancer does not support binding instances in VPCs and classic network at the same time.
+> A [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) can not work on both the classic network and VPC, even if the VPC and the classic network are interconnected.

 ## Migrating from Classic Network to VPC